Understanding U.S. Users' Security and Privacy Transparency Needs for Consumer-Facing Generative AI: Results

 \subsubsection{S\&P Transparency Content Wishlist}

-\paragraphb{Who has access to user data} 9/21 participants wanted to know whether their data could be accessed by unknown third parties (8/9), models (2/9), or other users (2/9).
+\paragraphb{Who has access to user data} Some participants wanted to know whether their data could be accessed by others (9/21), including unknown third parties (8/9), models (2/9), or other users (2/9).
 For instance, P6 wanted to know whether their information was being shared with third parties:

 \begin{quote} ``They should show whether the data will be shared, for example with other companies or institutions, and whether it will be shared with third parties.'' \end{quote}